-We have created a set of fabric educational sets to help teach little ones about Pascha.
-They complement our Pascha teaching material and can be used at home or in class as a hands-on enrichment experience.
+We have created a fabric educational set to help teach little ones about Pascha.
+It complements our Pascha teaching material and can be used at home or in class as a hands-on enrichment experience.
 Please CLICK HERE for more information.

 The central point of our Faith, the glorious Resurrection of our Lord – celebrated on Pascha Sunday – cannot be separated from His Passion, which we commemorate during the Holy and Great Week.
 It is a complicated topic to teach, especially to young children (PreK to early Elementary), and we usually work on it for at least two sessions, as there are many important details and events to be considered.